Yo-yo-ooo/SkylineSystem/README.md

 > Run with this command in the project root dir

 ## Build Template(Not applicable to x86_64)
+> [!CAUTION]
-You must edit the 'BUILD_ARCH' variable in 'gdef.mk' file to set the architecture you want to build for.
+> You must edit the 'BUILD_ARCH' variable in 'gdef.mk' file
+> to set the architecture you want to build for.
 ```bash
 make cm KCC=(XXX arch)-linux-gnu-gcc KCXX=(XXX arch)-linux-gnu-g++ KLD=(XXX arch)-linux-gnu-ld
 ```